jdossgollin/F21-CEVE101/_modules/04-transportation.md

 : Field Trip to Houston Zoo

 Nov 2
-: Datasets and Software for Project 2
+: Mobility of the Future

 Nov 4
 : 1.
-Mobility of the Future
+Connectivity
   1. ⚡️ Project 3 assigned -- design a bike lane in Houston (digital presentation)
   1. 🗓 Project 2 Reports due